Karami language

 Karami is an extinct and unclassified Papuan language of southern Papua New Guinea.
 It is attested from only a short word list, which include many loans from Foia Foia.

-Locations
+Geographical distribution

 According to Flint (1919: 96), from which the only existing word list of Karami is available, Karami was spoken in the villages of Kikimairi and Aduahai, both located near Daru Station, "on the right-hand side (in the bush) of left branch of the Turama River, Western Division, Papua."

 Classification

 Although Franklin (1968; 1973: 269-273) classifies Karami as an Inland Gulf language, Usher and Suter (2015: 125) do not consider it to be part of the Anim languages, noting that there are many loanwords from Foia Foia.

 Pawley and Hammarström (2018) treat Karami as a 'language isolate', though this is the wording used for languages that are not easily classified.

 Vocabulary

 Below is the word list of Karami from Flint (1919), which was recorded on October 12, 1917.